feiskyer/kubernetes-handbook/en/troubleshooting/windows.md

 ## Remote endpoint creation failed: HNS failed with error: The switch-port was not found

-This is an error happend in kube-proxy when provisioning load balancer rules for kubernetes services.
+This is an error happened in kube-proxy when provisioning load balancer rules for kubernetes services.
 [KB4089848](https://support.microsoft.com/en-us/help/4089848/windows-10-update-kb4089848) should be installed to fix this issue:

 ```powershell
 Start-BitsTransfer http://download.windowsupdate.com/d/msdownload/update/software/updt/2018/03/windows10.0-kb4089848-x64_db7c5aad31c520c6983a937c3d53170e84372b11.msu